keeganskeate/keeganskeate.github.io/README.md

 # Keegan Skeate's Personal Website

-A professional website that is intended to provide easy access to my contact information and work that I have created.
+A professional website that is intended to provide easy access to Keegan's contact information and work portfolio.

 ## License